MaterializeInc/materialize/doc/authentication.md

 Desktop](https://desktop.github.com).
 Since we have two-factor authentication enabled, we cannot just enter user name and password on the command line either.

-## The Joys of the Personal Access Token
+## The joys of the personal access token

 On macOS, you can use a [personal access token] to make the user experience comparably seamless: